 Following the introduction of the SEND Code of Practice in September 2014, HCC's 0-25 SEND Team will support the assessment and review of EHCPs.

-Guide to support for those with additional needs in the workplace
+Support for young people with additional needs in the workplace

 Have you heard of the SEND Local Offer?